alexisflesch/mathquest/app/backend.md

 ## Differed Mode Isolation & DRY Event Emission

-- In differed mode, each student must receive tournament events (question, explication, end, etc.) only on their own socket (or a unique room), never in the shared `tournament_${code}` room.
+- In differed mode, each student must receive tournament events (question, explication, end, etc.) only on their own socket (or a unique room), never in the shared `live_${code}` room.
 - All backend emit logic (question, explication, etc.) is DRY: the same handler functions accept a `targetSocket` parameter.
 In live mode, events are sent to the shared room; in differed mode, they are sent only to the individual socket.
 - This ensures:
   - No cross-talk between students playing the same tournament asynchronously